pedestal/pedestal/app/docs/design-spec.md

 the UI channel and place them on the correct widget channel.

+- how do we add and remove routes?

 ### any pertinent points about its design

 - what happens when a message does not match an outbound channel
 - how do we add and remove routes
 - implemented with `match`, same as the dispatch map
-- the existence of the router would allow us to have once instance of a dispatch map which handles all input and output
+- the existence of the router would allow us to have one instance of a dispatch map which handles all input and output
 - must be able to split transform messages